scala-steward/connect-rpc-scala/README.md

 If performance is a concern, it is recommended to switch to Protobuf messages, as it is more efficient: JSON messages are larger and slower to parse.
-Protobuf messages are supported by the protocol and the library itself (it's a 1-line switch, `useBinaryMessages` option in TypeScript client).
+Protobuf messages are supported by the protocol and the library itself (it's a 1-line switch, `useBinaryFormat` option in TypeScript client).
 ScalaPB will do decoding/encoding in this case.